ObamtechNetworks/alx-higher_level_programming/0x02-python-import_modules/README.md

 # What is a module?
 A module is a file containing python definitions and statements.
 This filename is the module with the suffix '.py' appended
 > My understanding
-### * In Python, the '__name__' variable is a special variable that holds the name of the current module. *
+### *In Python, the '__name__' variable is a special variable that holds the name of the current module.*
-### > It is a global variable meaning it can be accessd from anywhere within the module *
+### It is a 'global variable' - meaning it can be accessd from anywhere within the module *

 # Learning Objectives
-### > At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+### At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ### General
 - Why Python programming is awesome